Riperedo/Brownian-dynamics-cpp/docs/AI_DEVELOPER_GUIDE.md

 ## Purpose
 This document is designed to provide context for AI assistants (like Gemini) or new developers.
 It bridges the gap between the Physics of Brownian Motion and this specific C++ implementation.
 Use this context to request features or "courses" on the topic.

+> **Original Codebase**: This project is ported from the Fortran version: https://github.com/Alpixels/Brownian-Dynamics

 ---

 ## 1. Physics Crash Course